sjohnsonaz/runbeck-code-exercise/README.md

 For ease of use, there is a single command which does all of this and watches for file changes.

 1. Run `npm run watch`.
-2. Open and browser and navigate to <a href="http://localhost:3001" target="_blank">http://localhost:3001
+2. Open and browser and navigate to http://localhost:3001.